Title

 The Migrant Workers and Overseas Filipinos Act mandates that employment contracts for overseas workers must include a provision for joint and solidary liability of both employers and recruitment agencies, ensuring accountability for all claims.

-The Migrant Workers and Overseas Filipinos Act of 1995, specifically Section 60 of its implementing Rules and Regulations.
+It cites the Migrant Workers and Overseas Filipinos Act of 1995, particularly Section 60 of the Rules and Regulations implementing the Act.

 Analyze Cases Smarter, Faster